Filter pairs and natural extensions of logics: Introduction

 The second relation is the structural closure of the first one and the third is the idempotent closure of the second one. \end{TeoNoNr}

 While the topic of natural extensions has some technical importance, we largely agree with P{\v r}enosil that in considering a particular logic for a concrete purpose one can, in probably all cases, just endow it from the beginning with sufficiently many variables to escape the questions about existence and uniqueness.

-The topic of natural extensions does, however, come up in connection with filter pairs in a new and different way: not only do filter pairs offer an immediate construction of natural extensions, they also give a solution to the ``reverse engineering'' question of parametrizing all filter pairs which present a given logic:
+Our interest in natural extensions in this article is mainly that they give a solution to the ``reverse engineering'' question of parametrizing all filter pairs which present a given logic.

-As mentioned above, a filter pair can be seen as a \emph{presentation} of a logic, different from the usual kind of presentation by rules and axioms.
-Thus it is no surprise that different filter pairs can give rise to the same logic.
-Indeed, the logic with set of variables $X$ associated to a filter pair $(G,i)$ is only determined by the image of $i_{\Fm{\Sigma}{X}}$ (which is the lattice of theories of the logic), and thus one obtains, for example, the same logic if one modifies the filter pair by precomposing $i \colon G \to \wp$ with a natural surjection $G' \twoheadrightarrow G$.

-It is then a natural question, how many different filter pairs there are presenting a fixed logic if one requires the natural transformation $i$ to be objectwise injective, i.e. if one only considers so-called \emph{mono filter pairs}.
-Since a filter pair comes together with a choice of natural extensions to all sets of variables, and by results of P{\v r}enosil there can be different such choices, there can be more than one such mono filter pair.
-We discuss this issue in Section \ref{SectionFilterPairsYieldingAFixedLogic} and arrive at a more accurate point of view of a filter pair as being a presentation of a logic together with a family of natural extensions to all sets of variables.

-As a byproduct of the discussion we obtain the following new result:
+As a byproduct of the discussion we obtain the following new result, which is of independent interest:

-\begin{TeoNoNr}\emph{(Corollary \ref{natextlattice})} The set of natural extensions of a logic with respect to a fixed set of variables, ordered by deductive strength, is a complete lattice. \end{TeoNoNr}
+\begin{TeoNoNr}\emph{(Corollary \ref{natextlattice})} Let $l$ be a logic of regular cardinality $\kappa$.
+The set of natural extensions of $l$ with respect to a fixed set of variables of cardinality $\kappa$, ordered by deductive strength, is a complete lattice. \end{TeoNoNr}

-Since finitary logics allow a unique natural extension to every infinite set of variables, the appearance of this lattice of natural extensions is a genuinely new aspect for $\kappa$-filter pairs, not present for finitary filter pairs.
+{\bf Overview of the article:} In section \ref{SectionPreliminaries} we collect the necessary notions and standard results.
+In Section \ref{SectionFilterPairs} we introduce general filter pairs and motivate their study by some examples of application.
+In Section \ref{SectionFilterFunctors} we introduce $\kappa$-filter pairs.
+In Section \ref{SectionNaturalExtensions} we discuss natural extensions and how filter pairs give rise to them.
+In Section \ref{SectionFilterPairsYieldingAFixedLogic} we investigate the collection of filter pairs that yield a fixed logic.
+We finish with some final remarks in Section \ref{SectionFinalRemarks}.